YDaiLab/PopPhy-CNN/README.md

 We provide a python environment which can be imported using the [Conda](https://www.anaconda.com/distribution/) python package manager.

 Deep learning models are built using [Tensorflow](https://www.tensorflow.org/).
-Libraries should be downloaded upon importing the provided environment.
+PopPhy-CNN was designed using **Tensorflow v1.12.0**.

 To fully utilize GPUs for faster training of the deep learning models, users will need to be sure that both [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) and [cuDNN](https://developer.nvidia.com/cudnn) are properly installed.

+Other dependencies should be downloaded upon importing the provided environment.

 ### Import Conda Environment